-- Close spaces or gaps, fill diastemas, close “black triangles”
+- How to Close spaces between teeth or gaps, fill diastemas, close “black triangles” between teeth

-- Restore decay, replace worn enamel, erosion, attrition
+- Restore decay, Fixing heavily worn teeth, erosion, attrition

-- Improve symmetry and orientation, re-shape crooked or misaligned teeth
+- Tooth straightening without braces, re-shape crooked or misaligned teeth

 - Repair fractures and chips